telus-archive/pagerduty-dashboard/README.md

 ## Custom View Configuration

-To configure how the dashboard functions, go to `localhost:3000/#/customize` and note down the generated URL.
+To configure how the dashboard functions, click the gear icon in the bottom left corner.
+Then note down or bookmark the generated URL to have the settings you chose applied when you return.

 ## Conventions